Finding tradition in revolution

 It is impossible to conceal my delight in describing the PDF coming originally from the pen of signore professore dottore Umberto Eco, and now available for download from JSTOR.
 Reconstructed from notes once thought lost and written during his stint as a guest lecturer at Colombia’s School of the Arts discussing postcolonial film theory, it is the first posthumous publication of what one hopes and imagines will become numerous from such a prolific and dearly missed writer.
 For those who, like me, fetishize actual books of paper, we can only pray some independent publisher such as McSweeney’s or Little, Brown will produce such an edition.

-As Eco himself has said, “Now, everyone is a writer but no one will read them.”
+As Eco himself has said, “Now, everyone is a writer, but who will read them?”
 The phenomenon he describes is essentially an escalation of the postmodern dilemma via the multitude of texts emanating from around the globe via the internet.
 Under these conditions which democratize the ability to write and publish, and with the accompanying proliferation of texts, there is also a corresponding erosion of textual authority, as well as a reduction in the credibility readers can attach to any given text, even including an inability to determine a work’s authenticity.

 Jesus was not crucified, and for that reason the Templars denied the Crucifix.
 The legend of Joseph of Arimathea covers a deeper truth: Jesus, not the Grail, landed in France, among the cabalists of Provence.
 Jesus is the metaphor of the King of the World, the true founder of the Rosicrucians.
 And who landed with Jesus?
 His wife.
 In the Gospels why aren’t we told who was married at Cana?
 It was the wedding of Jesus, and it was a wedding that could not be discussed, because the bride was a public sinner, Mary Magdalene.